Call us today for a free consultation with a personal injury attorney.

 In Personal Injury

+What Should I do After a Car Accident?
 1. Stay at the scene: Never leave the scene of an accident, no matter how minor it seems.
 2. Protect the scene: Put your vehicle in park, turn off the engine, and turn on your hazard lights.
 If you have them, use cones, flares, or reflectors to warn other drivers of your presence.
 If the wreck is minor, meaning there is little damage and no injuries, move the vehicles out of the way of traffic, especially if you are on the interstate.
-3. Check for injuries: Check yourself, [READ MORE]
+3. [READ MORE]

 In Personal Injury

+What is the Louisiana Direct Action Statute?
 Louisiana is a “direct action” state, meaning a plaintiff may name an insurer in a lawsuit.
 In most other states, if you bring a personal injury lawsuit, you cannot name the insurance carrier in that lawsuit.
 Louisiana on the other hand was one of the first to enact a direct action statute.
-It expresses Louisiana’s long public policy that “an insurance policy against liability is not issued primarily for the protection of the insured but for the protection of the [READ MORE]
+It expresses Louisiana’s long public policy that “an insurance policy against liability is not issued primarily for the protection of the [READ MORE]

 In Personal Injury

+What is Comparative Fault?
 The term “comparative fault” refers to a system of apportioning damages between negligent parties based on their proportionate shares of fault.
 Under a comparative fault system, a plaintiff’s negligence will not completely bar recovery like states that employ the harsh contributory negligence rule, but it will reduce the amount of damages the plaintiff can recover based on the plaintiff’s percentage of fault.
-The “pure comparative fault rule” allows a damaged party to recover even if it [READ MORE]
+The “pure comparative fault rule” allows a damaged [READ MORE]

 Location